 I'm a bit of a wimp when it comes to driving in the snow I'm afraid.
 It is not something I'm proud of and I'm trying to become more confident.
 My fears stemmed from a couple of bad snowfalls back in early 2003 and 2004.
-In the first one I was pregnant and my usual 45 minute commute took me 11 hours to trawl.
-Then in January the following year I had a four month old baby in he car with me and again Hertfordshire was hit with snow and the roads gridlocked.
+In the first one, I was pregnant and my usual 45-minute commute took me 11 hours to trawl.
+Then in January the following year, I had a four-month-old baby in the car with me and again Hertfordshire was hit with snow and the roads gridlocked.
 It took us 1.5 hours to travel under a mile and we pulled into a local hotel and they took pity on us with our small baby and gave us a room for the night, I still believe it was the most sensible option, thank goodness I always packed a very good change bag for my baby JJ.

 I find that if I take some practical steps before the really bad weather comes then I feel happier and calmer about driving and that makes a big difference.
 I'll share with you my tips for safer winter driving -

 - Make sure that your car was topped up with anti-freeze at your last service and if realistically you know that you don't get your car serviced as often as you should then check this and top up as necessary.

 - Having moved to the countryside I can't believe just how dirty my car gets in winter, so I'm having to wash my windscreen far more frequently.
 It is thus important to make sure your screenwash is topped up and also that the product you are using can cope with freezing weather.

 - I'd also say treat your wipers kindly, don't expect them to try to clear ice, you may damage the blade and also blow the mechanism as you try to make it work too hard.

 - Previously I wondered if winter tyres were just a ploy for garages to make money but having spent a week in Belarus last year in the deep snow I now realise they really do make a difference.
 So if you can afford to change your tyres and have the room to store your spare set this is great for peace of mind.